 - Maximize Competitive Advantage through Software and Data.
 Our platform is built to support modern applications, allowing organizations to harness the full power of software and data to drive competitive advantage.
-Developers use our platform to build new, operational and customerfacing applications, including applications that cannot be built on legacy databases.
+Developers use our platform to build new, operational and customer-facing applications, including applications that cannot be built on legacy databases.
 As a result, our platform can help drive our customers' ability to compete, improve end-user satisfaction, increase their revenue and gain market share. - Increase Developer Productivity.
-By empowering developers to build and modernize applications quickly and cost-efficiently, we enable developers' agility, accelerating the time-to-revenue for new products.
-Our platform's document-based architecture and intuitive drivers make developing and iterating on applications very efficient on our platform, increasing developer productivity.
-MongoDB Atlas allows developers to focus on how their applications use the database, application performance and end-user experience, rather than the database infrastructure management including provisioning, operating system configuration, upgrades, monitoring and backups.

-- Deliver High Reliability for Mission-Critical Deployments.
-Our platform is designed to support mission-critical applications by being fault-tolerant and always-on, reducing downtime for our customers and minimizing the risk of lost revenue.
-Also, given the competitive criticality of applications today, we designed our platform to enable better end-user experiences. - Reduce Total Cost of Ownership.
-The speed and efficiency of application development using our platform, coupled with decreased developer resources required for application maintenance, can result in a dramatic reduction in the total cost of ownership for enterprises.
-In addition, our platform runs on commodity hardware, requires less oversight and management from operations personnel and can operate in the cloud or other low-cost environments, leading to reduced application-related overhead costs for our customers.
-By allowing customers to remove themselves from the complexity of managing the database and related underlying infrastructure, MongoDB Atlas can further reduce total cost of ownership.
+By empowering developers to build and modernize applications quickly and cost-efficiently, we enable developers' agility and accelerate their time-to-revenue for new products.
+Our platform's document-based architecture and intuitive drivers make developing new applications and iterating on existing applications very efficient, increasing developer productivity.
+MongoDB Atlas allows developers to focus on application performance and end-user experience, rather than the database infrastructure management including provisioning, operating system configuration, upgrades, monitoring and backups. - Deliver High Reliability for Mission-Critical Deployments.
+Our platform is designed to support mission-critical applications by being fault-tolerant and always-on, reducing downtime for our customers and minimizing the risk of lost revenue. - Reduce Complexity.
+Our platform's integrated capabilities allow customers to reduce the need for disparate, single-purpose solutions, thereby reducing the cost and complexity of the application infrastructure required to support modern applications. - Reduce Total Cost of Ownership.
+The speed and efficiency of application development using our platform, coupled with decreased developer resources required for application maintenance, can result in a significant reduction in the total cost of ownership for enterprises.
+In addition, our platform runs on commodity hardware, requires less oversight and management from operations personnel and can operate in the cloud provider of choice or other low-cost environments, leading to reduced application-related overhead costs for our customers and lower total cost of ownership.